AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo test.md

 I believe that the school memories have a huge influence to our whole life.
 However, my point of view is based on unusual perspective of this effect.
 Some time our negative or positive experience can get effect in a curve way, but not like we used to think.
 For example, my school was terrible by my opinion.
 This is a pure hotbed of bulling.
 Therefore, instead of accept a weak fate, I made my life strong and achieved many personal aims, and my very first step, first decision was to leave the school and go to another city for graduating a university.
 Overall, I agree that school has a huge influence in our life, because I got a big effect of the school, but my memories rather bed then good.
 And I had to weigh the pros and cons.

+Every action has a consequence
+The meeting was brief